CatLana/spa-angular/README.md

-<h1>Angular web SPA </h1>
+<h1>Angular web SPA (Tech test for a junior position in 2017) </h1>

 This is a single page web application developed in Angular which invokes the JSON endpoint upon startup and parses it accordingly.

 <h2>Description</h2>